 - Christ-centered environment

-- Small self-contained classrooms
+- Smaller, self-contained classrooms

 - Supplemental Computerized Reading Program

-Support staff will provide weekly lessons in the following:
+Support staff provide weekly lessons in:

 - Physical Education